-Investment Portfolio - While we oversee all our investment activities, we employ several independent investment managers (Investment Managers).
-Our Investment Managers follow our written investment guidelines, which are approved by the Finance Committee of our Board of Directors.
-Our asset allocation is reevaluated by management and reviewed by the Finance Committee of the Board of Directors on a quarterly basis.
+Investment Portfolio - While we oversee all of our investment activities, we employ several independent investment managers (Investment Managers).
+Our Investment Managers follow our written investment guidelines, which are approved by the Finance Committee.
+Our asset allocation is reevaluated by management and reviewed by the Finance Committee on a quarterly basis.
 We also utilize our Investment Managers' investment advisory services to assist us in developing a tailored set of portfolio targets and objectives.

 Our Investment Managers actively monitor the ability of our bond issuers to repay their obligations, remain competitive, and maintain a strong financial position.
 Our Investment Managers also consider ESG criteria when evaluating investment opportunities.
-Each of our Investment Managers are signatories to the United Nations Principles for Responsible Investment Group, an independent non-profit organization that encourages investors to use responsible and sustainable investment practices to enhance returns and better manage risks.
+Each of our Investment Managers is a signatory to the United Nations Principles for Responsible Investment Group (UNPRI), an independent non-profit organization that encourages investors to use responsible and sustainable investment practices to enhance returns and better manage risks.

-Over the past several years, we have also acknowledged California's Climate Risk Carbon Initiative and have altered our investment strategy to avoid owning investments that could be in direct conflict with that initiative.
-This initiative was designed to provide the public with information relating to potential climate change-related financial risks faced by California insurance companies resulting from exposure to fossil fuel-based investments.
+Over the past several years, we have also participated in California's Climate Risk Carbon Initiative and have altered our investment strategy to avoid owning investments that could be in direct conflict with that initiative.
+This initiative was designed to provide the public with information relating to potential climate change-related financial risks faced by California insurance companies resulting from exposure to fossil fuel-based investments and includes investments in low-carbon opportunities.

-Natural Catastrophe Exposure - We purchase a significant amount of catastrophe reinsurance annually, and the models used to develop its potential exposure to natural catastrophes consider the potential effects of climate change.
+Natural Catastrophe Exposure - We purchase a significant amount of catastrophe reinsurance annually, and the models used to develop our potential exposure to natural catastrophes consider the potential effects of climate change.
 We believe that our largest exposure to natural catastrophes is currently U.S. earthquake risk.

-We believe, based on the most recent catastrophe modeling software, that with our current reinsurance protection we could withstand a greater than 1 in 1,000 year U.S. earthquake occurrence.
+We believe, based on the most recent catastrophe modeling software, that with our current reinsurance protection we could withstand a greater than 1 in 1,000 year U.S. earthquake occurrence (a 0.1% chance of occurrence).

-Carbon Footprint - We have been taking action to reduce our carbon footprint.
-In the past 24 months, we have made a major move to shift our workforce to more remote and flexible arrangements, thus sharply reducing or eliminating commutes and their resulting carbon emissions.
+Carbon Footprint - Over the past few years, we have reduced our carbon footprint by significantly shifting our workforce to more remote and flexible arrangements, thus sharply reducing or eliminating commutes and their resulting carbon emissions.
 In fact, we have eliminated over 1 million miles of annual commuting by our employees through these actions.
-In addition, we have closed offices in various states and these employees are working entirely remote, thus reducing our purchased energy.
+In addition, we have closed offices in various states and these employees are working entirely remotely, thus reducing our purchased energy.
 The national average energy usage for office spaces like ours is 15.9 kWh/sq ft annually, according to the U.S. Energy Information Administration.
-Our average across all of our facilities was 8.4 kWh/sq ft in 2021, less than 53% of the national average.
+Our average across all of our facilities was 12.5 kWh/sq ft in 2022, significantly less than the national average.